bomonike/bomonike.github.io/aws-kiro.md

 Kiro builds code from design documents (spec requirements), which it can generate by analyzing a codebase.
 Kiro creates data flow diagrams, TypeScript interfaces, database schemas, and API endpoints—like the Review interfaces for its review system.

-Kiro's act like an experienced developer catching what humans miss.
 Kiro's <strong>Hooks</strong> are event-driven automations that execute when a file is created or saved:
 Hooks delegate tasks to a collaborator.